ppy/osu-wiki/news/2025/2025-03-25-the-followpoint-special-behind-the-banhammer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-While many players are aware of the weekly osu!dev catch-up meetings on the official server, little is known about the internal discussions or processes within the GMT itself.
+While many players are aware of the bi-weekly osu!dev catch-up meetings on the official server, little is known about the internal discussions or processes within the GMT itself.
 So, can you tell us how your team meetings typically work?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7944724" style="background-image: url('/wiki/shared/avatars/0x84f.jpg')"></a>